zaboople/klonk/TheGURQ.md

 This might sound implausible at first.

 As examples go, my current editor is named ["Klonk"](./..).
 It is kooky & homely as it should be, and you're welcome to download, build & run it so that you can see the GURQ-orithm in real time.
-Beyond that, you will despise Klonk for its kookiness and homeliness, but that's okay.
+Beyond that, you might despise Klonk for its kookiness and homeliness, but that's okay.

 ## How Does It Work?